GoogleCloudPlatform/cloud-bigtable-examples/python/rest/README.md

 ## Instructions

 * `put_get.py` demonstrates some simple operations directly using requests.
+You must create the test table `some-table2` with column family `cf` first.

 * `put_get_with_client.py` uses `rest_client.py` to wrap some of the details in methods, as well as creating the table `new-table5001` if it doesn't exist.